blindambitionspeaking-sys/pwalsh-wfl/README.md

 # Getting started

 ## Installing dependencies

+You're going to need [docker](https://www.docker.com/) to run this project.

 I firmly recommend you install [go-task](https://taskfile.dev/installation/) to run the project's tasks but if you wish to not use the util you may take a look at `taskfile.yml`and run them yourself.